SAP-archive/teched2020-DEV164/exercises/ex7/README.md

 }
 ````

-## Exercise 7.6 - Assign the Customer Change and Select Logic to the Dialog
+## Exercise 7.6 - Assign the 'Customer Change and Select' Logic to the Dialog

-One last thing is missing.
-You've to assign the newly created functions to the dialog.
+One last thing is missing: You need to assign the newly created functions to the dialog.

 1. Open `SensorManager/webapp/view/CustomerSelectDialog.fragment.xml`